-When Emancipation from self comes from understanding your Blackness, you have reach a moment of most clarity for yourself.
+When Emancipation from self comes from understanding your Blackness, you have to reach a moment of most clarity for yourself.
 We have been taught and forced to emancipate ourselves from our gender, from our skin color, to where we came from, but they have not understood whom we are.
-Yugen Blarok , a Hip-hop artist, producer, and mc, from South Africa; Eastern Cape; has been able to show us a different for of emancipation, more like transformation of soul into musical hip hop lyrics.
-Hip-hop artist Yugen Blakrok, “has been listening to Hip-Hop since the 90’s; “known now as the golden era for hip-hop, that still had verses dedicated to blackness and the struggle for self identity.
+Yugen Blarok , a Hip-hop artist, producer, and mc, from South Africa; Eastern Cape; has been able to show us a different form of emancipation, more like transformation of soul into musical hip hop lyrics.
+Hip-hop artist Yugen Blakrok, “has been listening to Hip-Hop since the 90’s”; known now as the golden era for hip-hop, that still had verses dedicated to blackness and the struggle for self identity.
 In a male dominated genera of music Blakrok has still been able to pay tribute to her influences, Wu Tang Clang, De la Soul, and Tribe Called Quest.
 She describes her perspective coming from a human perspective much more then from a female mc identity.
 Not for the reason that she knows female M.C.’s are still not well represented in the hip hop scene, she wished for her music to be acknowledged as accessible as possible to identify with.
-She explains how when music is forced to be categorized in a single talented verse of a single categorized rhyme, the music become diluted by filters unnecessary when one should be listening to music because it feels good.
-Music should be enjoyed as its self for what it sounds and means to the individual independently from what the artist intentionally or not made it to be.
+She explains how when music is forced to be categorized in a single talented verse of a single categorized rhyme, the music becomes diluted by filters unnecessary when one should be listening to music because it feels good.
+Music should be enjoyed as itself, for what it sounds and means to the individual independently, from what the artist intentionally or not made it to be.